tony-albanese/ci-project-4/README.md

 ## Alerts
 When the user has successfully interacted with the site - signing in or out, creating an account,  adding a book entry, updating a book entry, adding a comment or a like, the user is alerted.
-Upon success, a green alert message undeneath the navbar appears letting the user know they have successfully interacted with the site.
-The following is an example to let the user know their comment has been successfuly added.
+Upon success, a green alert message underneath the navbar appears letting the user know they have successfully interacted with the site.
+The following is an example to let the user know their comment has been successfully added.
 ![Modal Alert](assets/screenshots/modal-add-comment.png)
-> As a user, I can recieve feedback when I interact with the site so that I know if my actions are successful or not and why.
+> As a user, I can receive feedback when I interact with the site so that I know if my actions are successful or not and why.

 ## Filter and Search
 ### Filter by User
 In each book post, there is a line stating the user that posted that book.
 For all other users (ie, users that are not the logged in user), their name appears as a link.
 When clicked, a list of all the posts by that user are shown.
 ![Filter by User](assets/screenshots/user-link.png)
-> As a user, I can fliter posts so that I can better find content that is relevant to me.
+> As a user, I can filter posts so that I can better find content that is relevant to me.

 ### Filter by Genre
 When the user clicks on the magnifying glass icon in the upper right corner, a modal search form is displayed.
 In the form are the check-boxes that correspond to each of the genres in the database.
 The user can select one, several, (or none) to filter by.
 When the user clicks the Search button, only those books whose genres match the selected ones are displayed.
 The search is an OR search - since that is what a user would expect.
 If they select 'Mysteries', 'Cookbooks',  and 'Biographies' they expect to get books in any of these genres not books that have all three.